gfcKHz/gfcKHz.github.io/docs/posts/space.md

 6. Ailon, Nir, and Bernard Chazelle.
 "The Fast Johnson–Lindenstrauss Transform and Approximate Nearest Neighbors." *SIAM Journal on Computing* 39, no. 1 (2009): 302–322.
 7. Baraniuk, Richard G., and Michael B. Wakin.
 "Random Projections of Smooth Manifolds." *Foundations of Computational Mathematics* 9, no. 1 (2009): 51–77.
 8. Nelson, Jelani.
 "Dimensionality Reduction."
 UC Berkeley lecture notes, August 1, 2022.
+28. Mémoli, Facundo.
+"The Gromov–Hausdorff Distance: A Brief Tutorial on Some of Its Quantitative Aspects." *Actes des rencontres du C.I.R.M.* 3, no. 1 (2013): 89–96.
 9. Mazzola, Guerino.
 "From a Categorical Point of View: K-nets as Limit Denotators."
 2006.
 10. Popoff, Alexandre.
 "Relational Poly-Klumpenhouwer Networks for Transformational and Voice-Leading Analysis."
 2015.
 11. Piovan, Luis A. "A Tonnetz Model for Pentachords." *Journal of Mathematics and Music* 2014.